Chirag-ahir/SFC-Preparation/README.md

 What is Einstein Bot?<br>
 Einstein Bots can be integrated into websites and configured to provide real-time, automated responses to common customer inquiries, such as order status updates, enhancing the customer experience by providing instant access to information without human intervention.
 To provide automated self-service on an ecommerce site for customers to check order status, creating an Einstein Bot is recommended.

+What is knowledge component?<br>
+Knowledge component dynamically suggests articles based on case details, aiding agents in providing accurate and efficient responses.
+To assist service agents in finding relevant Knowledge articles for new cases, adding the Knowledge component to the Case record page in the Lightning Service Console is recommended.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>